TheVave/Sharp/README.md

 ---------------------------------------------------------

-To build, do all the normal things to build, and make sure to copy over all .glsl files to [output directory]\Shaders, and also copy over glfw.dll to the output directory.
+To build, do all the normal things to build, and make sure to copy over all .glsl files to [output directory]\Shaders.

 ## PLATFORM SUPPORT ##

 ---------------------------------------------------------

 Sharp runs on Windows, Mac, and Linux. <br>
-NOTE: Because of ImGuiNet, Sharp is unable to run on any arm64.
+NOTE: Because of ImGuiNet, Sharp is unable to run on any arm64 device.

 ## RECENT UPDATES ##